zhaohappy/cheap/README_en.md

 The current WebAssembly development model is developed using other languages, and then compiled into wasm bytecode through compilation tools.
 The required js glue layer code is also completed by compilation tools.
 This gives me the feeling that WebAssembly technology was originally used for the Web, but it has a sense of separation from JavaScript, the protagonist of the Web.
 I think JavaScript should dominate the entire program on the Web platform, so that we have both JavaScript (fast development, a large number of libraries in the community), and can introduce some of the advantages of other languages ​​to the Web; instead of letting people who write other languages ​​lead the entire process and let JavaScript become a glue layer for those codes that look ugly and obscure runtime code.
 JavaScript is the core of the entire Web technology.
 Abandoning it will only introduce the shortcomings of other languages ​​to the Web, and will not become the possibility of 1 + 1 > 2.

 So in cheap we only need the compiled wasm bytecode, no glue layer code is needed, and cheap provides some basic runtime.
 This runtime has memory allocation, standard output(used to print logs), atomic, pthread, and semaphore.
-The summary is that the wasm module should only be responsible for the calculation part, and JavaScript should be responsible for the input and output of IO and code business logic.
-Because most of our wasm modules are compiled from C/C++, its synchronous blocking IO method is inherently different from the Web's asynchronous method.
+The summary is that the wasm module should only be responsible for the calculation part, and JavaScript should be responsible for the input and output of IO and business logic code.
+Because most of our wasm modules are compiled from C/C++, it's synchronous blocking IO method is inherently different from the Web's asynchronous method.
 All IO is put inside wasm and JavaScript is used to simulate a set of synchronous blocking runtime, would be the fatal flaw of this system.
 Of course, you can also use compilation tools to make wasm internally support calling JavaScript asynchronous functions, but this will either increase the size of the compiled product wasm and reduce performance; or the scenarios that can be used are greatly limited.
 As far as I know, emscripten supports C/C++ calling JavaScript asynchronous functions, but the premise is that there can be no indirect calls in the entire call chain.

 To use the wasm module on cheap, you need to compile your wasm into dynamic linking mode.
 Here is an example.